Copper(I) bromide

 Copper(I) bromide is the chemical compound with the formula CuBr.
-This diamagnetic solid adopts a polymeric structure akin to that for zinc sulfide.
+This white diamagnetic solid adopts a polymeric structure akin to that for zinc sulfide.
 The compound is widely used in the synthesis of organic compounds and as a lasing medium in copper bromide lasers.

 Preparation, basic properties, structure

 The compound is white, although samples are often colored due to the presence of copper(II) impurities.
 The copper(I) ion also oxidizes easily in air.
 It is commonly prepared by the reduction of cupric salts with sulfite in the presence of bromide.
 For example, the reduction of copper(II) bromide with sulfite yields copper(I) bromide and hydrogen bromide: